AnnLe4869/os_building/notes/Memory management.md

 The details can be read in [Intel manual Volume 3 Chapter 3: PROTECTED-MODE MEMORY MANAGEMENT](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html#combined)

+One really big note here is that, all of the below applied for the kernel code only and not the program that run inside the kernel.
+The program that run inside the kernel should not have to worry or care or even know where its sections are actually located in the memory.
+For example, if my program want to do `call 0x2000`, the kernel should be the one to work out which actual physical address the address `0x2000` the program want corresponds to by jumping through all the TSS and GDT and paging.
+All the segmentation `A:B` and GDT and paging should only be cared and touched by the kernel only

 ## Overview

 Memory means segments.
 We have stack segment, code segment, data segment, etc. Global Descriptor Table (GDT) is a table whose entry details about the all memory segment - where is the segment in term of linear address, access level, etc. We also have Task state segment (TSS) that describe the state of the execution environment for a task.
 Whether it's a memory segment or a TSS, they are all described by descriptor, each has a selector associated with itself.
 The selector is used to "point" to the descriptor